Indecent images of children Deterrence CamPaign

-Our Stop It Now! campaign aims to tackle online viewing and sharing of sexual images of children by:
+The Stop It Now! indecent images of children (IIOC) deterrence campaign aims to tackle online viewing and sharing of sexual images of children by:

 - raising public awareness of the growing problem of people viewing and sharing sexually explicit images of under 18s online.

-- clarifying the law which states that viewing sexual images of anyone under 18 is a serious crime, and the high level of policy activity.
+- clarifying the law which states that viewing sexual images of anyone under 18 is a serious crime, and the high level of police activity.

 - highlighting the real harm caused to the children who appear in these images.

 - drive home the consequences of their behaviour to offenders – including possible arrest, imprisonment, break up of family and being put on the sex offenders register.